This article (written based on language school interview input) helps you prepare for an online TEFL interview.

 With insight from the worldwide language schools that employ our EBC Trinity CertTESOL graduates, this article helps you prepare and ace your online TEFL / TESOL job interview.
 As part of the EBC Lifetime, Worldwide Job Placement included in our Trinity College CertTESOL courses; we work closely with hundreds of worldwide partner language schools.
 This article, with all its tips and advice, came directly from these schools that may well offer you a job.

 This advice is, as we say, “straight from the horse’s mouth!”

 Read on, make use of our tips (or should I say your employing language schools’ tips) and welcome to the exciting world of TEFL.

 Research and do your homework

-Even experienced EFL / ESL teachers prepare for teaching job interviews so why shouldn’t you?
+Even experienced EFL / ESL teachers prepare for teaching job interviews, so why shouldn’t you?
 As we will always tell you as one of our trainees, “come prepared so if you need to improvise, you will be fine, no problem”.
-All is explained to you in our Job Workshops on the last week of your Trinity College CertTESOL course.
+All is explained in our Job Workshops on the last week of your Trinity College CertTESOL course.
 If you do your homework, prepare your answers, rehearse your demo classes and brush up on your grammar, the TEFL job interview will be a breeze.

 Research the language school where you want to work